avcohen/openDrone/readme.md

 # Dronemappr API v1 :camel: :rocket:

-A live version of the Dronemappr API is available at [https://104.236.214.92:8443/api/v1/](https://104.236.214.92:8443/api/v1/)
+A live version of the Dronemappr API is available at [http://api.dronemappr.com/api/v1/](http://api.dronemappr.com/api/v1/)

-_Please note the SSL certificate is self signed, you'll need to accept it prior to being able to access data._

 ### About